tldr-pages/tldr/pages/common/pnmtopalm.md

 > Convert a PNM image to a Palm bitmap.
 > More information: <https://netpbm.sourceforge.net/doc/pnmtopalm.html>.

-- Convert PNM image to a Palm bitmap:
+- Convert a PNM image to a Palm bitmap:

 `pnmtopalm {{path/to/file.pnm}} > {{path/to/file.palm}}`